Swabhiman-Das/AzureSQL_ExportImport_automation/README.md

 ## Automate Azure SQL DB Export & import using Azure Runbook.
 ###### *****Flow of Code*****

-**Scaling the source database to a higer Service tier (user choise).
+**Scaling the source database to a higer Service tier (user choice).

-**Exporting the Database to Azure Storage account (user choise).
+**Exporting the Database to Azure Storage account (user choice).

-**Deleting the existing Database in the target server (user choise).
+**Deleting the existing Database in the target server (user choice).

 **Importing a new database with same name in the target server.